QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

 - producer-consumer (bound buffer) problem
     - Producers produce data items and wish to place them in a buffer
     - consumers grab data items out of the buffer consume them in some way
-    - mesa sementics
+    - mesa semantics
-        - Signaling a thread only wakes them up; it is thus a hint that the state of the world has changed (in this case, that a value has been placed in the buffer), but there is no guarantee that when the woken thread runs, the state will still be as desired.
+        - Signaling a thread only wakes them up;
+        - it is thus a hint that the state of the world has changed (in this case, that a value has been placed in the buffer)
+        - but there is no guarantee that when the woken thread runs, the state will still be as desired.
     - hoare semantics
         - provides a stronger guarantee that the woken thread will run immediately upon being woken
     - use two cv
-        - producer threads wait on the condition empty, and signals fill
+        - producer threads wait on the condition empty, and signals full
         - figure 30.10
     - covering codition
         - covers all the cases where a thread needs to wake up (conservatively);